 +and select Script.

 - In the Script Editor, replace

-"Blank are my favorite animals!".
+"(Animal Name) are my favorite animal.".

 To test your code, you’ll need to use the Output Window.